AbhiAgarwal/project-starters/README.md

 Project-Starters
 ================

-Starter scripts for new projects
+Starter scripts for new projects.